 signs of overheating such as smoke, burning smells and discolouration of equipment

 The Service Provider will work with Network Distributors through SPAA and/or DCUSA to agree what indicators should be apparent for information to be escalated as an emergency and how.
-The Service Provider will contact the relevant body by phone, and a written report will be sent to the Gas Supplier and/or Electricity Supplier / Network Distributors as normal highlighting the emergency action taken by the Service Provider.
+The Service Provider will contact the relevant body by phone, and a written report will be sent to the Gas Supplier and/or Electricity Supplier / Network Distributors as normal, with the details of any theft, and highlighting the emergency action taken by the Service Provider.

 If there is no safety concern highlighted by the Informant this will be noted on the information log.